StressRefine/SRlibSimpleProj/Using the StressRefine Library Template.md

 There are two steps:
 1. Setup so element and stress recovery routines work for arbitrary p-order
-2. Wrap an adaptive loop around your solution routine I will illustrate how to carry out these steps by showing modifications to the pseudo-code of a conventional finite element program in red.
+2. Wrap an adaptive loop around your solution routine

+I will illustrate how to carry out these steps by showing modifications to the pseudo-code of a conventional finite element program in italics.

-Notes on programming languages: the StressRefine library was designed to be called directly from C++ *wrappers have been provided so all the needed functions can be also called from c *wrappers have been provided so all the needed functions can be also called from fortran using linux conventions, for example, for a routine cfun(), a wrapper cfun_() is provided, and the function is call from fortran using “call cfun()”.
+Notes on programming languages:
+The StressRefine library was designed to be called directly from C++ *wrappers have been provided so all the needed functions can be also called from c *wrappers have been provided so all the needed functions can be also called from fortran using linux conventions, for example, for a routine cfun(), a wrapper cfun_() is provided, and the function is call from fortran using “call cfun()”.
 In the descriptions below, I always give the name of the c-function.
 The corresponding Fortran-calleable functions has a lower case “f” in front.
 For example, to set the number of nodes in the model, the c function is SetNumNodes, while from fortran it would be “call fSetNumNodes”.